 Even if your postpartum time is guaranteed to be as chaotic as that mama’s, this is your permission slip to give yourself the time you need to heal.

-- Help ease pain and soreness from birth.
+- Help ease pain, swelling, and soreness from birth.

-- Encourage perineal area healing and good hygiene.
+- Encourage perineal area healing from a tear or episiotomy (and subsequent stitches) and promote good hygiene.

 - If pregnancy or pushing caused you to develop hemorrhoids, an herbal sitz bath for hemorrhoids can help with the discomfort immensely.